MicrosoftDocs/bot-docs/articles/bot-framework-dotnet-formflow-advanced.md

 # Advanced features of FormFlow

-The FormFlow dialog that is described in [FormFlow](bot-framework-dotnet-formflow.md) is a basic FormFlow implementation that delivers a fairly generic user experience.
+[FormFlow](bot-framework-dotnet-formflow.md) describes a basic FormFlow implementation that delivers a fairly generic user experience.
 To deliver a more customized user experience using FormFlow, you can specify initial form state, add business logic to manage interdependencies between fields and process user input,